William Contreras Preview, Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including William Contreras and his .525 slugging percentage over his past 10 games, take on starting pitcher Jordan Wicks and the Chicago Cubs at American Family Field, Saturday at 7:10 PM ET.
+The Milwaukee Brewers, including William Contreras (.375 batting average in his past 10 games), battle starter Justin Steele and the Chicago Cubs at American Family Field, Sunday at 3:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Cubs.
+He strung together two hits (going 2-for-4) in his most recent game against the Cubs.

 Sportsbook Promo Codes